Vyral/base-template/_posts/2023-11-01-35-tips-to-furnish-your-new-home-for-less.md

 But before you run to the nearest home goods store, take a deep breath.
 First, you’ll need to delay any major purchases before you close on your new home.
 A large outlay or additional line of credit could lower your credit score and, thus, impact your mortgage terms.1 Second, moving and closing costs can add up quickly, so it’s important to be strategic with your remaining budget.

 But don’t worry!
-There are plenty of ways to save on home essentials, and we’ve rounded up some of our favorites to share with you.&nbsp;
+There are plenty of ways to save on home essentials, and we’ve rounded up some of our favorites to share with you.&nbsp;<br>

 **PRIORITIZE WHAT YOU REALLY NEED BEFORE YOU START SHOPPING**